Migration from Helm Chart¶

 init.enabled |

-spec.lifecycle.disabled or task-level disabled |
+spec.lifecycle.disabled, or per-task disabled |

-Lifecycle is enabled by default.
-Set lifecycle.disabled: true to skip all tasks. |
+Lifecycle is enabled by default (even when spec.lifecycle is unset).
+Set lifecycle.disabled: true to skip everything, or disable a single task with <task>.disabled: true. |

 init.createAdmin, init.adminUser, init.loadExamples |

-spec.lifecycle.init.adminUser, spec.lifecycle.init.loadExamples |
+spec.lifecycle.init.adminUser, init.loadExamples |

-These are allowed only in environment: Development.
-In production, create users through your normal identity and admin process or a custom task command using Secret-backed env vars. |
+Development mode only (rejected by CRD validation in Staging/Production); the operator appends fab create-admin / load-examples steps to the init command.
+In production, create users through your normal identity/admin process or a custom init.command with Secret-backed env vars. |

 init.jobAnnotations |

-Not applicable | Lifecycle tasks are CRD-managed pods, not Helm hook Jobs. |
+Not applicable | Lifecycle tasks are CRD-managed Jobs, not Helm hook Jobs.
+Annotate task pods via spec.lifecycle.podTemplate.annotations. |

 Pod and Deployment Customization¶